mozilla/gcp-ingestion/docs/architecture/README.md

 - Must accept configuration mapping `uri` to PubSub Topic
    - Expected initial topics are Structured Ingestion, Telemetry, and Pioneer
 - Must accept configuration defining HTTP headers to capture
-   - Must store configured headers as PubSub message attributes
-   - Must name attributes as the header name in lowercase with `-` converted to `_`

 ### Landfill Sink